Tsuyoshi Tsutsumi: Performance history

 Tsutsumi has performed as soloist with orchestras such as the Vienna Philharmonic Orchestra, the Royal Concertgebouw Orchestra of Amsterdam, the Leipzig Gewandhaus Orchestra, the London Symphony Orchestra, the Chicago Symphony Orchestra, the Boston Symphony Orchestra, the National Symphony Orchestra of Washington D.C., the Munich Philharmonic, the ORTF or Orchestre National de France, Berlin Radio Symphony Orchestra, Netherlands Chamber Orchestra, the Rotterdam Philharmonic, the Philharmonia Orchestra of London, the Royal Liverpool Philharmonic, the English Chamber Orchestra, the Czech Philharmonic, the Warsaw Philharmonic, the Accademia Nazionale di Santa Cecilia of Rome, the Indianapolis Symphony, the Toronto Symphony Orchestra, the Vancouver Symphony Orchestra, the National Arts Centre Orchestra of Ottawa, the NHK Symphony Orchestra, among many others.
 He participated in festivals such as the Algoma Fall, Banff, Guelph Spring, Ontario Place, and Stratford in Canada, and the Ravinia in the United States.
 He performed with conductors such as Seiji Ozawa (with whom he recorded the cello solo in Tchaikovsky's Swan Lake suite), Giuseppe Sinopoli, Mstislav Rostropovich, Valery Gergiev, Zdeněk Košler (with whom he recorded the Dvořák Cello Concerto with the Czech Philharmonic Orchestra for CBS/Sony Records), Eiji Oue, José-Luis Garcia (with whom he recorded the Haydn Cello Concertos with the English Chamber Orchestra for Sony Records).
 Tsutsumi collaborated with such musicians as Gervase de Peyer, Ronald Turini (with whom he recorded the complete Beethoven works for cello and piano for CBS/Sony Records), Emanuel Ax, Yo-Yo Ma, Nobuko Imai, Steven Staryk, Adele Marcus, James Campbell, Wolfgang Sawallisch (with whom he recorded the two Brahms sonatas for cello and piano for CBS/Sony Records), and many others.

+Live Performance History

 In September 1967, Tsutsumi performed the Saint-Saens Cello Concerto No. 1 with the London Symphony Orchestra (later known as Orchestra London) in London, Ontario, Canada conducted by music director Martin Boundy.
 Tsutsumi became a member of the Faculty of Music at University of Western Ontario in London as Visiting Professor and Resident Artist that same year.

+On 10 December 1968, Tsutsumi performed a duo recital with Western piano professor, and former fellow graduate student at Indiana University, Damjana Bratuž in the Sherwood Building at the University of Western Ontario.
+Included in the recital were cello and keyboard sonatas by J. S. Bach, Antonio Vivaldi, and Haydn.
+Tsutsumi and Bratuž performed the composer's transcription for cello and piano of Bartók's First Rhapsody on 25 October 1970 at Talbot Theatre, University of Western Ontario.

+On 24 October 1974, Tsutsumi appeared with a Japanese combined orchestra which included the Toho Gakuen School of Music Orchestra and members of the Japan Philharmonic with conductor Seiji Ozawa and violist Nobuko Imai in a world-wide telecast (carried on the PBS television network in the U.S.) from the United Nations headquarters building in New York City.
+In the concert, he performed the cello solo in Strauss' Don Quixote.